How to Make a Cabinet Wreath with a Hanger

 First, unbend your wire hanger hook.

 Pull your wire hanger flat and find the middle of the hanger wire.
-Cut it in half with a wire cutters.
+Cut it in half with a wire snips.

 Hands cutting hanger in half with a wire cutters